Dev-Isaiah/Responsive-Webiste-Horse-Club/README.md

 **BELOW are a few FEATURES I used to complete the project:**
 -   em's and em's: For dynamic font sizes from top to bottom of the page
--   percentages: Used in spacing and images throughout the webpage
+-   percentages: Used in spacing and images throughout the web page
 -   @medias: The media queries were effective with the more dynamic layout of images and some sizing for different screen widths.

 ## Languages: